Dynamics-Adaptive Continual Reinforcement Learning via Progressive Contextualization: Proposed Method

 \subsection{Joint Optimization Scheme}

 In the policy optimization stage, we integrate the above components with policy-based RL algorithms to achieve efficient CRL in dynamic environments.
-Furthermore, we employ the knowledge distillation technique \cite{zhang2022catastrophic} to mitigate the interference in the learning in different contexts (corresponding to different output heads in the policy network) caused by the shared low-level representation.
-This technique can effectively lessen the catastrophic interference caused by distribution drifts among contexts as well as the minor interference due to the differences among tasks within the same context.
-Taking REINFORCE as the underlying policy-based RL algorithm as an example, the optimization objective of our proposed DaCoRL is derived as follows.
+Furthermore, we employ the knowledge distillation technique \cite{zhang2022catastrophic} to mitigate the catastrophic interference caused by distribution drifts among contexts as well as the minor interference due to the differences among tasks within the same context.
+Taking REINFORCE as the underlying policy-based RL algorithm as an example, the optimization objective of DaCoRL is derived as follows.

 First of all, we rewrite the original loss function of REINFORCE in \eqref{eq:goal_of_PG} with the context label variable $z_t^\ast$ as

 where $\theta_{z_t^\ast}=\{\theta_\mathcal{S}, \theta_{\mathcal{H},z_t^\ast}\}$ and $\pi_{\theta_{z_t^\ast}}$ is the policy corresponding to the context associated with the current task $M_t$.